react-native-camera/react-native-camera/README.md

 #### Android
 1. `npm install react-native-camera@latest --save`
 2. Open up `android/app/main/java/[...]/MainActivity.java
-  - Add `import com.lwansbrough.RCTCameraPackage;` to the imports at the top of the file
+  - Add `import com.lwansbrough.RCTCamera.*;` to the imports at the top of the file
   - Add `new RCTCameraPackage()` to the list returned by the `getPackages()` method

 3. Append the following lines to `android/settings.gradle`: